Agora: Trust Less and Open More in Verification for Confidential Computing: Evaluation

-We also compare the TCB size with VeriWASM, angr and Cedilla, as broken down in \autoref{tab:tcb} with policy-specific components shaded.
-The component-by-component breakdown is roughly mapped to each other with our best effort, given the fact that each framework uses different techniques.
+We compare the TCB size with VeriWASM, \confllvm, angr, and Cedilla, as broken down in~\autoref{tab:tcb} with policy-specific code size shaded.
+The component breakdowns are roughly mapped to each other with our best effort, given that each framework uses different techniques and code modularization is often imperfect.

+Compared with angr~\cite{angr}, a binary analysis framework based on symbolic execution, the TCB of \name is significantly smaller in all aspects.
+Although TCB under general utilities is not very meaningful since angr models more instructions than \name does, TCB in other aspects is still important.
+We cannot find direct SFI, IFC, and LVI mitigation via angr.
+However, implementing additional policies on angr likely will require more code than the counterpart on \name, according to the examples\cite{heaphopper, memsight}.

-Compared with VeriWASM, its policy-specific code is roughly three times the counterpart in \name, suggesting the extensibility of \name.
+In VeriWASM, its policy-specific code is roughly three times the counterpart in \name, suggesting the extensibility of \name.
 Overall, the TCB of VeriWASM and \name under general utilities and binary analysis are comparable, even though VeriWASM supports only WebAssembly SFI and it would be strenuous to extend to new policies.
 The strength of VeriWASM is that it requires no constraint solving.
 However, VeriWASM does not achieve an open and auditable verification service, and we note that this is in general a trade-off between generality and complexity.

-Compared with angr~\cite{angr}, a binary analysis framework based on symbolic execution, the TCB of \name is significantly smaller in all aspects.
-Although TCB under general utilities is not very meaningful since angr models more instructions than \name does, TCB in other aspects is still important.
-We are unable to find TCB of supporting SFI and LVI mitigation via angr, but note that implementing additional policies based on angr likely will require more code than the counterpart based on \name, according to the examples\cite{heaphopper, memsight}.